kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 information to express the idea and why it was not acceptable.
 -->

-### Implement asynchronous preemption only, not introduce a new extension
+### Introduce a new extension point

-If we target the preemption plugin only, we can implement -
+To make this kind of scenario easier to implement for other plugins, we can implement a new extension point `AsyncPostFilter`.
-1. The preemption PostFilter plugin calculates the preemption target and nominate the Pod for the Node.
+We calculate the preemption target and nominate the Pod for the Node at `PostFilter`, and then `AsyncPostFilter` starts asynchronously, in which the preemption plugin makes API calls for the preemption.
-2. The preemption PostFilter plugin starts the goroutine to run API calls, and return success status (= not wait for the goroutine to finish).
-3. The preemption plugin gates the Pod, which the preemption is in-progress, at PreEnqueue extension point.

-But, we have in-tree DRA plugin that also makes API calls at PostFilter, and maybe custom plugins also do.
-Therefore, this KEP proposes `AsyncPostFilter` extension point to enable all plugins to implement this kind of async behaviour.
+The Pod won't be queued back to the queue until `AsyncPostFilter` is done.

+We don't go with this idea because we can implement the async preemption without introducing a new extension point.
+Adding a new extension point unnecessarily may result in the regret in the future, and also we can implement it if it's really necessary.

 ## Infrastructure Needed (Optional)